 Vintage Print vs Later Print Photography Appraisal: How Print Date Changes Value

-A vintage-versus-later-print photography appraisal focuses on when the physical print was made relative to the image date, who supervised or authorized the printing, what process and edition evidence survives, and how those object-specific facts change value even when two photographs look visually identical.
+A vintage-versus-later-print photography appraisal focuses on when the physical print was made relative to the image date, who supervised or authorized the printing, what process and edition evidence survives, and how those facts change value even when two photographs look almost identical.

 Vintage Print vs Later Print Photography Appraisal: How Print Date Changes Value - FAIR online appraisal guide illustration